ccarocean/gpslidar-api/README.rst

 Related Files
 -------------
-- Public keys for station must be located in ./keys/
+- Public keys for stations must be located in ./keys/
 - Stations must be kept in json file in same directory as program (./stations.json)